Ibiyinka A. Fuwape: Honours and awards

 She was named a Fellow of the American Physical Society in 2022 "for decades of leadership in the advancement of women in physics in Nigeria and Africa, along with major research contributions solving problems in climate change, agriculture, and finance at the interface of physics and society, thereby benefiting economic development in Africa".

 Personal life

-She is married to Joseph Fuwape, the current vice Chancellor of federal University of technology Akure.
+She is married to Joseph Fuwape, former vice Chancellor of federal University of technology Akure.